sjkingo/luminary/docs/gui.md

 # Luminary OS — GUI Subsystem

 The GUI is a kernel-mode compositor and window manager implemented in `src/kernel/gui.c`.
-It runs as a kernel task at priority 9 and communicates with userspace via the window syscalls (SYS_WIN_*).
+It runs as a kernel task at priority 9 and communicates with userspace via `SYS_IOCTL` on `/dev/x`.

 ## Three-Buffer Rendering